Research-IT-Swiss-TPH/redcap-device-tracker/index.md

 **System-Level Configuration**<br>
 The system-level configuration of the Module should only be touched initially and not be changed over time, since it could lead to data loss!
+To be sure you have made the correct configuration, you can access the "Configuration Check" page of the Device Tracker Module within Control Center, listed under "External Modules".
+If any of the required configurations is not green, the module functionality will be blocked system-wide.

 System-Level Settings: